 Politicians have been warming up to the idea of legalizing marijuana recently, and several Democrats running for office in traditionally red states are planning on using marijuana advocacy as part of their campaigns, according to Politico.
-Sen. Richard Ojeda (D-West Virginia) is running for Congress in the state and is a strong critic of marijuana being classified as a Schedule I drug along with narcotics such as heroin.
+Sen. Richard Ojeda (D-West Virginia) is running for Congress in the state and is a strong critic of marijuana being classified as a Schedule I drug.

 Ojeda is a military veteran who did three tours in Afghanistan and Iraq, and he strongly supports medical marijuana.
 He says that the sentencing laws are ridiculous, calling someone going to prison for 3 to 5 years "garbage," and insisting that growing pot should be at most a misdemeanor.
 He added that the most severe penalty should be house arrest.

 Residents of the state seem to agree with the senator and former Army major.
 At least 67 percent of voters in West Virginia support legal medical marijuana.
 Around the same percentage of voters also voted for Trump in the last election.
 The frequent conservative argument for Democrats being too liberal won't work with a former Army major veteran who fought in Afghanistan and Iraq, and with his strong name recognition in the state and stance on weed, he has a good chance of winning the 3rd district race.

 The 1st district race in West Virginia also includes liberal candidates with marijuana on their agendas.
 Democrat Ralph Baxter, a former CEO of the international law firm Orrick, Herrington & Sutcliffe, created 350 jobs in Wheeling, West Virginia when he relocated the firm's main office there.
 He told attendees at a recent town hall meeting that marijuana is needed to combat the drug epidemic in the state, citing the success that Sen. Ojeda had with the state legislature.